Gateway Courses in Arts & Humanities

 MUSIC 25: Introduction to Music Theory, Analysis, and Notation

 A writing course based on traditional harmony.
 Beginning linear and vertical analysis.
 For general students.
 Emphasis on written exercises.
-Satisfies Arts & Literature L&S Breadth.
+Satisfies Arts & Literature Breadth.
 Course catalog link

 Philosophy